dsteelma-umd/dspace-angular/docs/DrumAngularCustomization.md

 displayed for logged-in users that have "submit" permission to at least one collection.
 It is essentially a duplicate of the "New | Item" menu entry in the administrative sidebar.

+## Kubernetes Read-only Filesystem

+Modified "server.ts" adding a "UMD_WRITEABLE_DIST_FOLDER" variable to move the "config.json" file from `/app/dist/browser/assets/config.json` to `/app/dist/writeable/assets/config.json`.

+It was necessary to do this, because the Kubernetes configuration enforces a "read-only" filesystem in the container, and the "/app/dist/browser/assets/" directory has other files in it, making it unsuitable to simply replace with an ephemeral volume.